techgnosis/arch-journey/install.md

 but you should do

-`pacstrap -K /mnt base linux linux-firmware micro amd-ucode`
+`pacstrap -K /mnt base linux linux-firmware micro intel-ucode`

 * Gives you a text editor whne finishing the install
 * Gives you microcode updates for when you are configuring your kernel boot flags